 How to Support Someone Who's Been Harmed

 We know that interpersonal violence is common and affects many people in our community.
-If someone told you about a sexual assault, stalking/harassment, or relationship violence, it’s a sign that they trust or need you.
+If someone told you about a sexual assault, stalking/harassment, or relationship violence, it’s a sign that they trust you.
 We hope this page provides information and guidance for ways to respond when someone in your life confides in you.

 Listen.